 Accessing the current desktop version of ArcGIS

 ArcGIS software is available on all windows ITS computers.
 Some departments provide access to ArcGIS software.
 AcrGIS Online Basemap and streaming data is accessible via ArcGIS Desktop.

-On MAC computers, ArcGIS software is accessible through:
+On MAC computers, ArcGIS software is accessible through using the WebApps.